thedayowl/esphome-pca9698/README.md

 - To use the dimmer: connect a GPIO (LEDC on ESP32 / software PWM on ESP8266) to the OE pin.
 - Set `inverted: true` on the PWM output so that the brightness scale is intuitive:
-- `dimmer_level: 0%` (default off) → PWM duty = 0 % → OE pulled HIGH → outputs disabled.
+  - `dimmer_level: 0%` → PWM duty = 0% → OE HIGH → outputs disabled
-- `dimmer_level: 100%` → PWM duty = 100 % → OE pulled LOW → outputs fully enabled.
+  - `dimmer_level: 100%` → PWM duty = 100% → OE LOW → outputs fully enabled
   - Intermediate values produce proportional duty-cycle dimming.
+- Expose the dimmer as a **monochromatic light** entity in Home Assistant (see examples) so it appears as a dimmable light card with on/off and brightness slider.
 - If you do **not** use the dimmer, tie OE directly to GND.

+### RESET Pin

+- Active-low.
+Must be held HIGH for normal operation.
+- If floating, the chip will be held in reset and will not respond to I²C writes even though it may still ACK its address during a bus scan.
+- Tie to VCC or drive from a GPIO if software reset is needed.

 ### Pin Numbering